rgilks/aws-amplify-cljs-template/README.md

 In the Amplify Console on AWS create an environment variable called `CYPRESS_CONFIG` and copy the contents of `gmail-test-users.json` into that, for all branches. see: https://docs.aws.amazon.com/amplify/latest/userguide/environment-variables.html

 **Delete the files you created while performing this task, i.e credentials.json, token.json and gmail-test-users.json**

+Create accounts in the app for your test users, with user names `testUser1` and `testUser2` with the passwords from the file.

 ## DataStore